Skip to content

 Our environment is uniquely harsh on rigid masonry like stucco.

-- Seismic Shear: We live in earthquake country.
-Even imperceptible micro-tremors cause shear stress, leading to diagonal cracking at window corners.
+• Seismic Shear: We live in active earthquake country.
+Even imperceptible micro-tremors cause shear stresses, leading to diagonal cracking at window and door corners.
+Proper control joint spacing under **ASTM C1063** is critical to mitigate this.

-- Thermal Shock: The rapid temperature swing from a hot Santa Ana day to a cool marine layer night causes expansion and contraction that fatigues rigid cement.
+• Thermal Shock: The rapid temperature swing from a hot 100°F Santa Ana day to a cool marine layer night causes intense expansion and contraction, fatigues rigid cement, and results in hairline crazing cracks.

 3. The Repair Protocol: Patching vs. Restoration

-There is a difference between a handyman "patch" and a contractor "repair."
-We follow ASTM C926 standards.
+There is a difference between a quick cosmetic handyman patch and a code-compliant structural restoration.
+At Stucco Champions, we follow **ASTM C926** (for plastering) and **ASTM C1063** (for lathing) standards:

-- Surgical Demolition: We square-cut the damage to expose the lath and inspect the paper.
-We never just smear cement over a crack.
+• Surgical Demolition: We square-cut the damaged plaster to expose the metal lath and inspect the weather barrier beneath.
+We never just smear cosmetic cement over a moving crack.

-- Polymer Modification: We use acrylic-modified base coats that offer greater flexibility than standard cement, preventing the patch from cracking again during the next heatwave.
+• Polymer-Modified Plastering: We use acrylic-modified base coats that offer greater tensile strength and flexibility than standard field-mixed cement, preventing the patch from re-cracking during the next thermal cycle.

 4. Diagnostic Matrix: When to Call Us

-Not every hairline crack is an emergency, but some signs require immediate intervention.
+Not every hairline crack is an emergency, but some indicators require immediate professional intervention:

-Never use silicone caulk on a stucco crack.
-Paint will not stick to silicone.
-When the repair fails (and it will), we have to grind the silicone out of the pores, doubling the cost of the proper repair.
-Use textured acrylic sealants only.
+Never use standard silicone caulk on a stucco crack.
+Paint will not adhere to silicone.
+When the repair fails (and it will), the silicone must be ground out of the plaster pores, doubling the labor cost of a proper repair.
+Always use a high-performance, paintable, textured **ASTM C920** polyurethane sealant (such as Sikaflex 1a).

 Conclusion: Protect Your Asset